 School Media and Licensure Questions

 In North Carolina, school library media coordinators (076 licensure) are required to hold a Master of Library Science Degree or its equivalent from a program recognized by the NC Department of Public Instruction, along with specific coursework required for the license.
-School media licensure candidates have a full program of study that only allows room for 5 credits of electives.
+School media licensure candidates have a full program of study that only allows room for 9 credits of electives or 3 3-hour classes.
 Click here for the Plan of Study.
 A practicum is required at the end of the program of study, along with successful completion of the PRAXIS exam.

 The Praxis Library Media Specialty Exam (10310) should be taken during the Practicum Semester.
 Information regarding test dates and locations can be found at the PRAXIS official site.
 Note that 076 licensure candidates need only take PRAXIS II 10310, not the PRAXIS I test.

 You should prepare for the PRAXIS by reviewing your notes and readings from LIS 653, LIS 635, and other courses.
 You are well prepared for this exam after completing the UNCG program.
 Our mean scores are well above the passing rate of 610.
 No UNCG LIS graduate has ever failed the PRAXIS exam.

 During the practicum semester, information will be disseminated about the teacher licensure process.
 Near the end of the semester, candidates should request an application for teacher licensure from the UNCG Teacher’s Academy.

 With the application, you must submit copies of all transcripts, along with copies of any previous teacher licenses, a copy of the PRAXIS exam score, and a copy of the completed plan of study.
 The Teacher’s Academy then sends the completed paperwork to the UNCG LIS Coordinator of School Library Media for approval, who then sends it to the NC Department of Public Instruction.